mariusc/Contributing-Guidelines/README.md

 If you would like to fix a typo/link for the current or passed week:

-* Send a Pull Request
+* Send a Pull Request.